in-formation/Synchronicity/README.md

 In the search bar, type `ArduinoBLE` and click **Install**.
 Do the same for the multiple `Adafruit Neopixel` library.

 #### Uploading a Program onto the Board
-Once all the steps above have been completed, you will be able upload the program onto the board.

-**Don't forget to choose the correct Port before uploading the program.**
+Ensure you choose the correct Port before uploading the program.

-Additionally, depending on how many LEDs you are using, you may need adjust the number of pixels when setting up the Adafruit NeoPixel setup.
+Additionally, depending on how many LEDs you are using, you may need adjust the number of LEDs when setting up the Adafruit NeoPixel object.

 The setup for this project relies on Pin 12 for the data output of the NeoPixels but this can be updated to what your project requires.
 Be sure to update the Pin # in the Arduino program if you do not use Pin 12.

+Once all the steps above have been completed, you will be able upload the program onto the board.

 ### Hardware Required
 * [Arduino Nano 33 BLE (with or without headers installed)](https://store.arduino.cc/usa/nano-33-ble)